raloliver/type-node/README.md

 # NodeJS + Typescript + TDD

-This API was made with Typescript, follow the TDD approach, and also uses the best design patterns.
+This API was made with Typescript, follows the TDD approach, and also uses the best design patterns.

 ### Notes